Michael Shellenberger: Career

-After graduation, Shellenberger moved to San Francisco to work with Global Exchange, where he founded a number of public relations firms, including Communication Works, Lumina Strategies, and American Environics with future collaborator Ted Nordhaus.
-Shellenberger co-founded in 2003 the Breakthrough Institute with Nordhaus.
+After graduation, Shellenberger moved to San Francisco to work on left-wing causes.
+He worked with Global Exchange on a Nike boycott.
+He created a nonprofit public relations firm, Communication Works, that worked on many progressive causes, and Lumina Strategies.
+Shellenberger in 2003 founded the Breakthrough Institute.
 While at Breakthrough, Shellenberger wrote a number of articles with subjects ranging from positive treatment of nuclear energy and shale gas, to critiques of the planetary boundaries hypothesis.
 He worked to burnish the reputations of prominent clients including Venezuelan President Hugo Chávez.

-In February 2016, Shellenberger left Breakthrough and founded Environmental Progress, which is behind several public campaigns to keep nuclear power plants in operation.
+Shellenberger then founded Environmental Progress, which is behind several public campaigns to keep nuclear power plants in operation.
 Shellenberger has also been called by conservative lawmakers to testify before the U.S. Congress about climate change and in favor of nuclear energy.
 In December 2022, Shellenberger was one of the authors who released sections of annotated internal Twitter Files authorized by new owner Elon Musk.
 As of December 2022, he is a writer for The Free Press.

-In October 2023, Shellenberger was among the signatories of the Westminster Declaration, warning the public of increasing censorship by governments, media companies and NGOs, that signatories alleged would endanger freedom of speech and undermine the foundational principles of democracy.
-As of November 2023, Shellenberger is the CBR Chair of Politics, Censorship and Free Speech at the University of Austin, which says: "By exposing students to historical and recent manifestations of censorship, the Chair will facilitate the responsible exercise of free speech in a pluralistic society."
-University of Austin is not a school recognized by the U.S. National Center for Education Statistics.